OpenSuSE Man Pages

 overlaying the text image.
 But still use the original black and white

-image for the alpha mask.
+image for the transparency mask.

 If you want the text at an angle, use pnmrotate on the text image (and

-alpha mask) before overlaying.
+transparency mask) before overlaying.

 FONTS